 Andreas Schleicher (OECD Director of Skills and Education): Stronger Together: Why collaborative networks matter for AI in Education

-Stuart Caddell (Headteacher at Gairloch High School): introducing the purpose of the group and how to sign up.
+Stuart Caddell (Headteacher at Gairloch High School; AICE.Scot): introducing the purpose of the group, where to sign up and to encourage audience members to share far and wide.

 This session will provide space for discussing the challenges raised by the panel speakers, to understand more fully the issues schools and local authorities face, and build consensus on priorities and approaches needed to address them.